Deploy an Ubuntu or Debian Amazon Web Services server with Terraform

 Save the file and place it in your Terraform module.

-In your machine's console, run the which terraform command to confirm that your terraform path exists.
-Depending on your platform, the output should look something like the following:
+In your machine's console, run which terraform to confirm that your Terraform path exists.
+Depending on your platform, the output should look something to: /Users/user/bin/terraform

-- Confirm that you are in your Terraform module before running terraform init.
+- Confirm that you are in your Terraform module, then run terraform init

-- Confirm that the information you saved to your terraform.tfvars file is correct by running terraform plan.
+- Confirm that the information in terraform.tfvars is correct by running terraform plan.
 If you receive any errors, troubleshoot as needed before proceeding.

 - Run terraform apply to begin creating your servers.
-If prompted for approval, type yes and press return on your keyboard.
+Enter yes if prompted for approval.